When it comes to emergency preparedness, it’s the small things we do that make the biggest difference.

 Runner Up: First Alert Z-Wave Smoke and CO Detector

-First Alert is one of the most popular and trusted brands for fire and CO detectors.
+First Alert is one of the most popular and trusted fire and CO detector brands.

 Their Z-Wave detects both smoke and CO.
-It works as a standard alarm and has Wifi capability, so you can connect it to your phone via an app.
+It works as a standard alarm and has wifi capability to connect it to your phone via an app.

-The only real downside of this CO/fire detector is that it eats through regular batteries quickly.
+The only downside of this CO/fire detector is that it quickly eats through regular batteries.
 You’ll want to use Lithium L91 cells with it.

 - Uses 2 AA batteries (recommended Lithium L91)